nikhilkondapalli5/QuestMap/README.md

 ## 🏗️ Architecture: The RAG & Code Ingestion Pipeline

+### 📄 Document Ingestion
-1.  **Ingestion & Parsing**: PDFs/DOCX/TXT files are parsed and cleaned.
-Codebases are parsed dynamically, excluding virtual environments.
+1. **Ingestion & Parsing**: Uploaded PDF, DOCX, and TXT files are extracted, cleaned, and split into paragraph-based text chunks.
-2.  **AST Semantic Chunking**: Code files are syntactically chunked into functions, classes, and handlers using the Python `tree-sitter` service.
-3.  **Vector Embedding**: Chunks and snippets are converted into 768-dimensional vectors using the `gemini-embedding-001` model.
+2. **Text Embeddings**: Chunks are mapped to 768-dimensional vectors using `gemini-embedding-001` and indexed under the default namespace in Pinecone.

+### 💻 Repository & Codebase Learning Architecture
+1. **Directory Tree Traversal**: The repository analyzer scans the directory recursively, filtering out configuration metadata and virtual directories (e.g., `.git`, `node_modules`, `.venv`, `dist`, `build`) to compile a clean, flat-file tree structure.
+2. **Syntax-Aware AST Chunking**: Code files are sent to the Python microservice, which utilizes `tree-sitter` parsers.
+The service breaks source files down along strict AST syntactic boundaries (functions, classes, methods, handlers) instead of raw line numbers, keeping scope and decorators intact.
+3. **Semantic Vector Mapping**: Extracted AST chunks are embedded via `gemini-embedding-001` and stored in a repository-specific Pinecone namespace.
-4.  **Query-Expanded Retrieval**: Concept terms undergo Gemini-driven query expansion.
-Pinecone matches search vectors using a strict **0.6 similarity filter** to retrieve relevant code blocks.
+4. **Query Expansion & Linking**: Concept terms in the learning path undergo Gemini-driven expansion.
+The system queries Pinecone using a similarity filter (`0.6` cosine threshold) to map conceptual nodes on the map directly to matching file ranges and functions in the repo.
-5.  **Interactive Code Tree & Viewer**: Results are displayed in a borderless IDE-like file tree.
-Clickable keywords bar filters matches dynamically.
-Double-click loads full files (auto-loaded for multi-snippet files) with line scroll-centering.
+5. **Interactive Repository Explorer**: The client React interface renders the codebase flat-file tree dynamically, highlight ranges in an integrated editor with line scroll-centering, maps interactive search keywords, provides controls for code explanation chats with context continuation, and supports resizable workspace panels.

 ---